obiba/amber-studio/README.md

 * `AMBER_URL`, the url of the Amber server, exposing a REST API used by Amber Studio (make sure CORS policy is set correctly on the server)
 * `RECAPTCHA_SITE_KEY`, the [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) site key for the Registration page.
 If not specified, user self-registration is disabled.
+- `PATH_PREFIX`, the public path of your app.
+By default, it uses the root: `/`.
+Use it when your public path is something else, like "https://www.example.org/some_path" where the path prefix is `/some_path`.

 ### Customize the configuration